Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

 \subsection{Chafee-Infante equation}

 The Chafee-Infante equation is a one-dim\-en\-sio\-nal convec\-tion-diffusion equation for $v = v(\spacevar,t)$ with a cubic nonlinearity in $v$.
-Following \cite{art:two-sided-hermm}, we introduce the augmented function $w$ by $w= v^2$, and consider an artificial differential equation describing $w$ by differentiating the algebraic relation to get $\partial_t w= 2 v\, \partial_t v$.
-By that a representation with only quadratic nonlinearities results, reading
+Following \cite{art:two-sided-hermm}, we introduce the augmented function $w$ by $w= v^2$ and consider an artificial differential equation describing $w$ by differentiating the algebraic relation to get $\partial_t w= 2 v\, \partial_t v$.
+By that a partial differential equation with only quadratic nonlinearities results.
+It reads